lev-landau-official/lapack-for-windows-binaries/README.md

 ## Future Builds

-May provide additional configurations (such as MD/MDd or GCC/gfortran) if there's demand for it.
+May provide additional configurations (such as MD/MDd or GCC/gfortran etc.) if there's demand for it.